scarv/xcrypto/README.md

 ## Benchmark Results

+**Note:** These numbers change frequently and are not always up to date.
+Running the benchmarks yourself is the best way to check.

 Here we report several software benchmark results.
 These are Cryptographic primitives or algorithms which have been accelerated using the XCrypto ISE.